|

 Marine Corsairs harassed the nearby ships constantly.
 B-24 heavy bombers dumped their

 bombs on them when mechanical trouble forced a cancellation of their original mission.
+Despite this effort, the Japs

 attacked us nearly every night with high altitude bombers and low flying fighter bombers.